grnet/apimas/docs/clients.rst

 a) ``.cli_commands``, b) ``.cli_option``.

 But first, you have to create a configuration file, say ``.apimas`` on a directory of your choice, written in yaml syntax.

-For example,
+For example, in ``myloc/.apimas``:

 .. code-block:: yaml
-    :caption: myloc/.apimas

     root: http:localhost:8000
     spec: